amartincolby/Rust-Quick-Guide/README.md

     All evaluation blocks, and thus all functions, _must_ return something.
 If no final value is present, the block will return the special value `unit`, which will be discussed shortly.
+(There is a special case known as the `never` type that functions can also return, but this is esoteric and not useful to discuss or learn in this tutorial)

     For example, the below function has one evaluation block: the if/else.
-As such, this is the return of the function.
-The if/else is composed of two evluation blocks that each return a value.
-Thus, the two booleans count as the final return of the entire function. */
+As such, this entire block is actually the return of the function.
+The if/else is composed of two evaluation blocks that each return a value.
+Thus, the two booleans count as the final return value of the function. */

     fn greater_than_42(x: i32) -> bool {
-        if x > 42 {
+        if x <= 42 {
             false
         } else {
             true